pdjr-archive/pdjr-kicad-nmea2000-common/README.md

 PRG is directly connected to GPIO D14 and is active low (GPIO D14 should be configured with INPUT_PULLUP).

-INSTANCE channels are pulled low to 3.3V and connected to the parallel inputs of a PISO buffer with the buffer interface connected to GPIO D10, D11 and D12.
+INSTANCE channels are pulled low, active high, and connected to the parallel inputs of a PISO buffer interfaced through GPIO D10, D11 and D12.

 ### Display interface

-The display interface consists of a single TRANSMIT_LED and up to 16 additional LEDs that can be used for the presentation of application specific status.
+The display interface consists of a single TRANSMIT_LED and up to 16 additional status LEDs for use by the host application.

 TRANSMIT_LED is driven directly by GPIO D15.